vaibhavkapase1302/AWS-DeepRacer-ML/README.md

 ## Defining a problem in Machine Learning
 <img src="https://github.com/vaibhavkapase1302/AWS-DeepRacer-ML/blob/main/Define%20the%20problem.png" alt="Example Image">

-### Clusteringg:
+### Clustering:
 It is an unsupervised learning task that helps to determine if there are any naturally occurring groupings in the data.

 #  # The Four Aspects of Working with Data

 <img src="https://github.com/vaibhavkapase1302/AWS-DeepRacer-ML/blob/main/The%20Four%20Aspects%20of%20Working%20with%20Data.png" width="700" height="150" alt="Example Image">
 To build a good dataset, there are four key aspects to be considered when working with your data.
 First, you need to collect the data.
-Second, you should inspect your data to check for outliers, missing or incomplete values, and to see if any kind of data reformatting is required.
+Second, you should inspect your data to check for outliers, and missing or incomplete values, and to see if any kind of data reformatting is required.
 Third, you should use summary statistics to understand the scope, scale, and shape of the dataset.
-Finally, you should use data visualizations to check for outliers, and to see trends in your data.
+Finally, you should use data visualizations to check for outliers and to see trends in your data.

 - Impute: